aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-source-connector.rst

   The connector will write to a topic defined in the ``"connect.mqtt.kcql"`` configuration, so either create the topic in your Kafka service, or enable the ``auto_create_topic`` parameter so that the topic will be created automatically.

-Furthermore you need to collect the following information about the source RabbitMQ/MQTT server upfront:
+Furthermore you need to collect the following information about the source MQTT server upfront:

-* ``USERNAME``: The RabbitMQ/MQTT username to connect
+* ``USERNAME``: The MQTT username to connect
 * ``PASSWORD``: The password for the username selected
-* ``HOST``: The RabbitMQ/MQTT hostname
+* ``HOST``: The MQTT hostname
 * ``PORT``: MQTT port (usually 1883)
 * ``KCQL_STATEMENT``: The KCQL statement to be used in the following format: ``INSERT INTO <your-kafka-topic> SELECT * FROM <your-mqtt-topic>``
 * ``APACHE_KAFKA_HOST``: The hostname of the Apache Kafka service, only needed when using Avro as data format